Skip to content

 Each incident type is tracked independently, so if your site goes down and your SSL certificate expires at the same time, you'll see two separate incidents, one for each problem.

-1. Marks the incident as resolved with a timestamp.
+3. Once enough consecutive healthy checks pass, the incident is marked as resolved with a timestamp.

-3. For critical incidents (P0), sends a resolved notification to your team so everyone knows the crisis is over.
+4. For critical incidents (P0), a resolved notification is sent to your team so everyone knows the crisis is over.

 Incidents that were still in the confirming stage (not yet opened) are resolved silently.
 Since you were never notified about them, there's nothing to follow up on.